Meet the School Counselor of Belmont Elementary School

 Mission

-The mission of the Belmont Elementary School Counseling Department is to provide an equal and accessible comprehensive program that addresses the academic, career, and personal/social development of all students in a safe and nurturing environment.
+The mission of the Belmont Elementary School Counseling Department is to provide an equal and accessible comprehensive program that addresses the academic, career, and personal/social development of all students.
+The students will learn and grow in a safe and nurturing environment where they will be able to explore their strengths and identify their personal goals.
 The Belmont Elementary School Counseling Department will collaborate with the administration, staff, and families to empower student growth and build skills for lifelong learning.

 The School Counselor's Role